 The Panopto system does however, enable you to manage your recordings and have control of when, whether and with whom these are shared.

-Before students are recorded, students should be informed that you intend to record their lecture and should be given the opportunity to express any concerns they have about this.
+Before students are recorded, students should be informed that you intend to record their teaching sessions and they should be given the opportunity to express any concerns they have about this.

 It is the responsibility of each staff member not to infringe the intellectual property rights of third parties.
 Some copyrighted material which may be legal and acceptable to use in a traditional lecture might not be appropriate to use within a recorded lecture.
 This is because recording a lecture is classed as making another copy of any material which features within the recording.